 If your brand is new and your design is still evolving, starting with digital for early runs and transitioning to flexo as the design stabilizes and volumes grow is a common and sensible strategy.

 For guidance on preparing your artwork for any printing method, see our print-ready artwork checklist.
-To explore carton formats and print options, browse our Products page or visit Customization for finishing details.
+To explore carton formats and print options, browse the egg carton collection, compare the egg carton printing guide, or review Inside Print for interior-panel opportunities.

 Getting started

-The best printing technique is the one that matches your volume, design, and budget.
-If you are unsure which method fits your situation, include your design files and volume estimates when you request a quote.
-We can recommend the best approach for your specific project and provide samples showing real print results through our Samples page.
+The best printing technique is the one that matches your volume, design, budget, and reorder plan.
+If you are unsure which method fits your situation, include your design files, target format, launch timing, and expected order cadence when you request a quote.
+To judge print quality in hand before committing, start with the Samples page.